-Insuring against flooding
+Insurance against flooding

 Bear in mind that floods can be very expensive.
-As well as replacing stock and repairing damaged premises, your business could be disrupted for weeks or months.
+As well as replacing stock and repairing damaged property, your business could be disrupted for weeks or months.
 Check your insurance cover includes business interruption and other costs.
 Business interruption insurance compensates a business for lost income, expenses and profits if a disaster, such as a flood, forces you to stop trading.
-It can be added to your policy if it is not included as standard.
+It can be added to your insurance policy if it is not included as standard.